Know how to recognize early symptoms of carbon monoxide poisoning and how to best protect your family by preventing exposure in the home.

 Often called the invisible killer, Carbon Monoxide is an odorless, colorless gas created when fuels (like gasoline, wood, charcoal, natural gas, propane, oil, and methane) burn incompletely.
 Carbon Monoxide (CO) can come from a variety of sources, including cars, portable generators, and malfunctioning fuel-burning appliances such as furnaces, ranges, water heaters and room heaters.
 Burning charcoal in fireplaces or grills inside a home, or in semi-enclosed areas can also result in lethal carbon monoxide levels.

-The CDC reports that approximately 50,000 people in the U.S. visit the emergency room each year due to accidental CO poisoning and over 400 people die from lethal exposure.
+The CDC reports that more than 100,000 people in the U.S. visit the emergency room each year due to accidental CO poisoning and over 400 people die from lethal exposure.

 A person can be poisoned by a small amount of CO over a longer period of time or by a large amount of CO over a shorter amount of time.
 Sustained exposure to high levels of CO can quickly incapacitate and kill you.